Following on from our popular 5 Must Have Lenses for Nikon DSLRs, here we’re covering the 5 must have lenses for Canon.

 Superzooms often get a bad rep, but the image quality on the Sigma 18-300mm is pretty decent for the most part.
 It’s not quite as cheap as the Tamron version mentioned above, but it does come with near-macro capability and offers 1:3 size magnification.

-This is perfect for those times when you’re out with friends and family and don’t want to hold everybody up by constantly changing lenses.
+This is the perfect Canon lens for those times when you’re out with friends and family and don’t want to hold everybody up by constantly changing lenses.

 3. Canon EF-S 35mm f/2.8 Macro IS STM – DX